-In an episode of the podcast TaskHuman Talks, Marija explains how her two passions led her to create a unique business that teaches companies (and their employees), and people overall, how to navigate times of stress and growth with stronger communication and clarity.
+In an episode of the podcast TaskHuman Talks, Marija explains how her two passions led her to create a unique business that teaches people, and companies (and their employees), how to navigate times of stress and growth with stronger communication and clarity.
 Here are the takeaways:

-1. Business Theater Can Help Organizations—and You—Find Solutions
+1. Business Theater Can Help You (and Organizations) Improve Communication